 - 2nd prize: $20,000

 Funds will be administered by the Cardiology Division of the awardee’s affiliated university or equivalent.

 Terms of Reference and submission guidelines

-• A brief 1-page curriculum vitae outlining any prior research experience and publications.
-As an attachment.
+- A brief 1-page curriculum vitae outlining any prior research experience and publications.

 An evaluation committee co-chaired by Drs.
 Jacob Udell and Michael Farkouh and consisting of Drs.
 Padma Kaul, Paul Poirier, Tara Sedlak and Sanjit Jolly will review all applications and select the two (2) most meritorious finalists.